We’re having the second in our Topic Tuesday discussion on our Facebook page.

 The Play:

-Add a comment below with what organization or cause you’d want us to donate to.
+1. Add a comment below with what organization or cause you’d want me to donate to.
 If you’d like to offer your reason for doing so, that would be great.

-If you’d like to donate more than a comment (a dollar amount to one or both chosen charities), by all means, feel free to either use the TipJoy button below or contact me here.
-(The comment will still be chosen randomly for the charity!).
+6. If you’d like to donate more than a comment (a dollar amount to one or both chosen charities), by all means, feel free and contact me here.
+(However, the comment will still be chosen randomly for the charity!).

 Why Kiva?